* * *

 By Amanda Ilg and Micah Mertes

-With commencement (May 12-14) right around the corner, we dipped into the Archives to learn more about Creighton graduations past.
+With commencement this month, we dipped into the Archives to learn more about Creighton graduations past.

 In the process, we collected quite a few photos (ranging from 1891 to just last year).
 The images came from a few history books, World-Herald editions, Bluejay yearbook photo collages and, more recently, from excellent photographers like Dave Weaver, Jim Fackler and AJ Olnes.

 And a huge shoutout to Thomas Haggstrom and Greg Hollins — with the Reinert Alumni and Health Science libraries — for finding and sharing so many of these amazing photos in the University Archives.
 Features like this wouldn't be possible without them.

 (Please consider making a gift to the Archives and supporting the preservation of Creighton’s story for generations to come.)

 To some degree, the collection serves as a sort of visual history of Creighton's growth and evolution, with scenes of commencement taking place at multiple venues — from the Old Gym to Creighton Stadium to the Civic Auditorium to the CHI Heath Center Omaha of today.